-Probing Physics student’s creativity and Mathematics Knowledge requisite on concepts of friction using the Sliding block and Atwoods Machine Model (serway, 1982)
+Probing Physics students’ creativity and Mathematics Knowledge requisite on concepts of friction using the Sliding block and Atwood's Machine Model (Serway, 1982)

 Abstract

-The study investigated Physics learners’ creativity and problem solving difficulties on the concepts of Friction using activity-based learning structure embedded in the sliding Block and Atwood Machine model.
-The model provided dialogue, students’ engagement, practice, data assemblage and mathematics knowledge application.
-Analyses of students performance scores using the t-test and Analyses of Variance(ANOVA) shows that at 0.05 significance level and df (3,56), students creativity and Problem solving on concepts of friction improved significantly when taught the concepts of friction using the models.
-It is recommended that pedagogical discourse in concepts of friction in Physics should involve experimentation using the sliding block and Atwood machine model, if students’ creativity, problem solving and conceptual understanding should improve.
+The study investigated Physics learners’ creativity and problem-solving difficulties on the concepts of Friction using an activity-based learning structure embedded in the Sliding Block and Atwood Machine model.
+The model provided dialogue, students’ engagement, practice, data assemblage, and the application of mathematics knowledge.
+Analyses of students' performance scores using the t-test and Analyses of Variance(ANOVA) show that at a 0.05 significance level and df (3,56), students' creativity and problem-solving on concepts of friction improved significantly when taught the concepts of friction using the models.
+It is recommended that pedagogical discourse on the concepts of friction in Physics involve experimentation using the sliding block and Atwood machine model to enhance students’ creativity, problem-solving, and conceptual understanding.

-Keyword: Atwood machine model, problem solving, creativity, friction, practical
+Keywords: Atwood machine model, problem solving, creativity, friction, practical

 Introduction

-Designing teaching strategies on Concepts in Physics is aimed at providing the structure for activities that could create a dialogue between the teacher and the learner.
-When a teacher impact knowledge on learners and allow for efforts of proof of understanding as to evaluate the learners mind, a fruitful dialogue is attained.
-Teaching, as a form of interaction should allow for exchange of ideas, skills and knowledge.
-Moyles et.al (2003) underscored teaching and classroom interactions as effective when there is a use of reflective dialogues to unpick and understand what is about classroom interactions and how they benefit from both teaching and learning.
-Physics teachers’ pedagogical approach to concepts should consistently embrace expository question and answer, discussions and listening subsumed in a process of activity thematically.
+Designing teaching strategies on Concepts in Physics aims to provide the structure for activities that could create a dialogue between the teacher and the learner.
+When a teacher imparts knowledge to learners and allows for proof of understanding to evaluate the learner's mind, a fruitful dialogue is attained.
+Teaching, as a form of interaction, should allow for the exchange of ideas, skills, and knowledge.
+Moyles et al. (2003) highlighted teaching and classroom interactions as effective when reflective dialogues are used to explore and understand their benefits for both teaching and learning.
+Physics teachers’ pedagogical approach to concepts should consistently embrace exposés, questions, answers, discussions, and listening, all subsumed in a thematic process of actively engaging students.
 The mastery of these processes leads to an understanding of creativity.
-The creative learner, therefore, get engrossed in experimental activities, problem solving, direct explanations of ideas, and dialogue in a group or individual discourse.
-To investigate students’ disposition , Leask, Botha, Holm and Rynfield (2020) stated that learners may be required as part of evaluation to make formal report back on an activity or prepared activities planned towards achieving a goal given the practice of physics, they remarked that there is a positive effect on the theoretical knowledge of learners when they are exposed to practice .
-The type of questions asked in classroom interaction involving Physics concepts border on high level cognitive demand aimed at exploring information, synthesis and transfer of ideas and application of knowledge (Pollard, Anderson, Maddock, Swaffield, Wari, Warwick,2008).
+The creative learner, therefore, gets engrossed in experimental activities, problem solving, direct explanations of ideas, and dialogue in a group or individual discourse.
+To investigate students’ disposition , Leask, Botha, Holm, and Rynfield (2020) stated that learners may be required as part of evaluation to make formal report back on an activity or prepared activities planned towards achieving a goal given the practice of physics, they remarked that there is a positive effect on the theoretical knowledge of learners when they are exposed to practice .
+The type of questions asked in classroom interaction involving Physics concepts borders on high-level cognitive demand aimed at exploring information, synthesis, and transfer of ideas and application of knowledge (Pollard, Anderson, Maddock, Swaffield, Wari, Warwick,2008).